ASPIRE Internship: Science Communication Intern, Vanderbilt University School of Medicine, Basic Sciences (remote)

 - Assist in making marketing and creative materials for our monthly seminar series

-- Internship will run from June to August 2021, with the possibility to extend pending review.
+- Internship will run from late January to June 2022, with the possibility to extend pending review.

 - Internship is unpaid, but there is a possibility for subsidizing professional development/networking opportunities